novel-zlood/novel-zlood.github.io/source/_posts/site/site-12.md

 ## 5. You Can Follow Along in a Day?
 (1)

-I am a very timid person.
+I'm a scaredy-cat.

+This can be a disadvantage.

-I think that can be both a disadvantage and an advantage at the same time.
+But at the same time, I think it can be an advantage.

-"What does being timid have to do with training so late?"
+"What does being scared have to do with training this late?"

-"I still have doubts about my skills."
+"I'm still uncertain about my skills."

 "Even after performing so well?"

-Santiago looked at me with an exasperated expression.
+Santiago looked at me with eyes that said he couldn't understand.

 Yeah, I still doubted myself.

-I thought that this bubble could burst at any moment.
+I thought I didn't know when this bubble would burst.

-So, I was increasing my activity level.

-It's not like I made a significant improvement.
+That's why I've been increasing my activity.

+That doesn't mean I've gotten significantly better.

-But I was definitely a bit better than a few weeks ago.
+But it's definitely a bit better than a few weeks ago.

-Especially after observing Franco's movements.
+Especially observing Franco's movements.

-Thanks to that, I could conserve my energy and lead the game as the team's heart during counterattacks.
+Thanks to that, I could conserve energy and become the heart of the team during counterattacks to lead the game.

-Honestly, I was still worried even after doing all this.
+Honestly, even doing this, I was worried.

 I didn't know how long my strengths would continue to work against other teams.

-So, I couldn't just sit still.
+So I couldn't just sit still.

-Honestly, even if I didn't contribute to defense, the more I moved in the attack, the easier it was for my teammates.
+Honestly, even if I didn't contribute to defense, the more I moved in attack, the more comfortable my teammates became.

-I confirmed that in the last match, so I worked even harder.
+I confirmed that in the last game, so I worked even harder.

-To avoid being left behind.
+To avoid falling behind.

-"To have such talent and to work so hard...
-Minho, you really are on a different level."
+"With such talent... you're still working hard.
+Minho, you're truly on another level."

-Santiago thought of me as some soccer genius.
+Santiago thinks I'm some soccer genius.

-But I'm not quite there yet.
+I'm not quite at that level.

 Santiago clenched his fist.

-"I'll train late today too."
+"I'll stay and train late today as well."

-Saying that, he joined my training.
+With that, he joined my training.

-But after 2 hours,
+But after 2 hours.

-Santiago left early with a tired expression.
+Santiago went home first, looking exhausted.

-I trained for two more hours and then went home.
+I trained for another 2 hours before going home.

-Santiago, that slacker...
+That Santiago guy...

-Two hours of determination, really?
+Is 2 hours of determination even a thing?

-"You slacker."
+"You lazy guy."

-From now on, you are a slacker.
+From now on, you are Lazy.

----
+* * *

-### After Winning the First Round of the Italy Cup
+After winning the first round of the Coppa Italia.

-I blended in with the players even faster.
+I blended in more quickly with the players.

-However, there were still parts I found hard to follow.
+However, there were still parts that were hard to follow.

-Maybe because it's Italy.
+Maybe it was because we were in Italy.

-The fashion was different.
+The fashion was unique.

 "Seriously...
-Minho, you can't dress."
+Minho can't dress well."

 "Really?"

-"What is up with that weird character T-shirt and orange shorts combo?
+"What's with that odd character T-shirt and orange shorts combo?
 And socks up to your ankles with slippers?
 Damn!
 Damn!
 Damn!"

-I've heard that I'm the worst fashion terrorist in the club...
+I heard that I'm the worst fashion terrorist in the club...
 Honestly, I don't think it's that bad.

-So, I asked in the group chat.
+So I asked in the group chat.

-If I'm really that bad at dressing.
+If I really dressed that poorly.

-- MilanoLove: Human, are you serious?
+-MilanoLover: Human, are you even asking?

-- Roberto: It's quite bad.
-I was embarrassed sometimes in college.

-- Park Minho: Really that bad?
+-Roberto: It's pretty bad.
+There were embarrassing moments during college.

+-Park Minho: Really?

-- MilanoLove: Human, do you know what your friends at Parma University called you?
-Crazy Korean Terrorist.
-You crazy person!
+-MilanoLover: Human, do you know what your friends at Parma University called you?
+Crazy Korean Terrorist, you madman!

-- KingWangJjangJuve: Even if Park Minho wears rags, Juventus will support him.
+-KingAwesomeJuve: Juventus supports Park Minho even if he wears rags.
 Please come to Juventus!

-- MilanoLove: What’s this beggar team?
+-MilanoLover: What is this beggar team?

-- RealMilan: There it is, the trash team showing off again?
-Juventus, who got beaten by Inter last year, showing off again?
+-RealMilan: Look at this trash team acting up again!
+The Juve guy who got smashed by Inter last year is acting up again?

-- KingWangJjangJuve: Wait...
+-KingAwesomeJuve: Just wait...
 The moment Park Minho joins Juventus...
-The King is back!
-The king of Serie A will take the throne again.
-That's Grand Juventus.
+The King Is Back!
+The king of Serie A will reclaim the throne.
+That's the Great Juve.

-- Park Minho: I have no thoughts of going to Juventus though?
+-Park Minho: Huh?
+I have no plans to go to Juventus?

-- KingWangJjangJuve: ㅠㅠㅠㅠㅠ
+-KingAwesomeJuve: ㅠㅠㅠㅠㅠ

-- MilanoLove: Hahaha Juve?
+-MilanoLover: Hahaha Juve?
 If it's Minho, it's definitely AC Milan hahaha

-- RealMilan: Haha What?
+-RealMilan: Hahaha what?
 Juve?
-Minho's next team is definitely last season's champion Inter, right?
+Obviously, Minho's next team is last season's champion Inter, isn't it?

-- Park Minho: Anyway, am I that bad at dressing?
+-Park Minho: Anyway, am I really that bad at dressing?

-- Roberto: Yep
+-Roberto: Yes.

 "Am I really that bad at dressing?"

 I didn't think it was that bad.

-Listening to my friends, it seemed I wasn't very good at dressing.
+Listening to my friends, it seems I'm not good at dressing.

-I should just wear comfortable sportswear.
+I'll just wear comfortable sportswear.

-- Monica: If you have time, do you want to go shopping with me?
+-Monica: If you have time, want to go shopping for clothes with me?

-Hm, going shopping with Monica?
+Hmm, going shopping with Monica?

-It didn't seem like a bad idea.
+Doesn't sound bad.

-Since she was a model, she would know much more about fashion than I did.
+Since she's a model, she knows fashion much better than I do.

-But wasn't she busy?
+But isn't she busy?

-- Park Minho: Aren't you busy these days?
+-Park Minho: Aren't you busy these days?

-- Monica: I have about a week free.
+-Monica: I have about a week free.

-- Park Minho: Then, how about meeting in two days?
+-Park Minho: How about meeting in two days then?

-Five minutes after my response,
+5 minutes after I replied.

-Monica's reply came in.
+Monica's response came.

-- Monica: Sure.
+-Monica: Sure.

----
+* * *

-### Monica Argento
+Monica Argento.

 Born to an Italian father and an English mother, she lived in Italy until she was 12.

-Then, at 13, she moved to London with her mother and lived there until she was 21.
+Then she moved to London with her mother at 13 and lived there until she turned 21.

-She returned to Parma, Italy, in the winter of 21 and jumped into the modeling industry, gaining quite a bit of popularity and leading a busy life.
+Returning to Parma, Italy, in the winter of 21, she entered the modeling industry and had been living a busy life ever since.

-"I was lucky."
+"She was lucky."

 That's what she thought.

 That she was lucky.

-Plans in Paris and Milan were canceled, giving her about two weeks of free time.
+With her schedule in Paris and Milan canceled, she suddenly had two weeks free.

-Thanks to that, she could come to her father's house in Parma and relax.
+Thanks to that, she could rest at her father's home in Parma.

-Because of that, she could watch Park Minho's debut match from the stands and use the excuse of going shopping to have a date.
+And because of that, she could watch Park Minho's debut match directly from the stands, and even have a date under the pretext of shopping for clothes.

-Of course, that clueless idiot didn't know.
+Of course, that clueless idiot had no idea.

-Even though she had shown hints for a year, that blockhead didn't realize her feelings.
+Even though she had been hinting for a year, that blockhead never realized her feelings.

-- Roberto: You're just the same.
+-Roberto: You're the same.

-- Monica: What do you mean?
+-Monica: What?

-- Roberto: Sigh...
+-Roberto: Sigh...

-She closed her smartphone and looked up, seeing a man who clearly looked like "I am Park Minho."
+Closing her smartphone and lifting her head, she saw a man in the distance who screamed 'I'm Park Minho.'

-Lowering her sunglasses slightly, she saw Park Minho smiling and waving at her.
+Lowering her sunglasses slightly, she saw Park Minho smiling brightly and waving.

 "Monica!
 Long time no see."